vaidehi8913/MurderousTCS/book/README.md

 # Debug mode
 We have a debug mode!!!
 I know, so legit right?

-You can turn it on by setting the constant DEBUG in src/Constants.js.
+You can turn it on by setting the constant

+    DEBUG

+in

+    src/Constants.js

 It can be set to 0, 1, 2, or 3.
-Here's what the different levels do:
+Here's what the different levels do.

 ## 0:  No debug mode
 See the website as it was designed to look.